OutSystems/docs-odc/src/eap/getting-started/system-requirements.md

 ### Minimum recommended hardware requirements

-These are the recommended reqquirements, but keep in mind that many factors (such as workload) can affect performance.
+These are the recommended requirements, but keep in mind that many factors (such as workload) can affect performance.

 * 1.8 GHz dual-core processor or better
 * 2 GB of RAM (4 GB recommended)